megagonlabs/rotom/data/README.md

 | TextCLS                | TREC        | [[Link]](https://cogcomp.seas.upenn.edu/Data/QA/QC/)                                             | [[7]](https://www.aclweb.org/anthology/C02-1150.pdf)                    |                                                                  |
 | TextCLS                | IMDB        | [[Link]](http://ai.stanford.edu/~amaas/data/sentiment/)                                          | [[8]](http://ai.stanford.edu/~amaas/papers/wvSent_acl2011.pdf)          | https://www.imdb.com/conditions                                  |

+By downloading these datasets you agree with the terms and conditions set by the original licenses listed here.
+The same licenses also apply to the derived datasets provided in this repo for your convenience.

 ## Notes

 * *Entity Matching:* Each dataset is a directory stored under ``em/``.
 Each dataset comes with a training, validation, and test sets called ``train.txt``, ``valid.txt`` and ``test.txt`` respectively.
 Both the clean and dirty versions of datasets are obtained from [DeepMatcher](https://github.com/anhaidgroup/deepmatcher).